Table of Contents

 1. A Chinese-English translator enters the Editor and translates the content from Chinese (China) to English (United States).
 So you have the Chinese (source) and English files.

-and see the English translation displayed as the main source text (with the initial source text in Chinese still displaying, in case a translator does know Chinese and can double-check with the original source):
+They would then see the English translation displayed as the main source text (with the initial source text in Chinese still displaying, in case a translator does know Chinese and can double-check with the original source):

 3. Once this is done, you will have all your languages in the project completed: